-- (1) Entities included have filed a Schedule 13G representing that the shares of common stock they are reporting were acquired and are held in the ordinary course of business, were not acquired and are not held for the purpose of or with the effect of changing or influencing the control of Prologis and were not acquired and are not held in connection with or as a participant in any transaction having such purpose or effect. - (2) Information regarding beneficial ownership of our common stock by The Vanguard Group, Inc. ("Vanguard"), Vanguard Fiduciary Trust Company ("VFTC"), a wholly owned subsidiary of Vanguard, and Vanguard Investments Australia, Ltd. ("VIA"), a wholly owned subsidiary of Vanguard, is included herein based on a Schedule 13G/A filed with the SEC on February 13, 2017, relating to such common shares beneficially owned as of December 31, 2016.
-Such report provides that Vanguard: (i) is the beneficial owner of all such common shares (680,110 and 1,617,531 of such common shares are beneficially owned as a result of its ownership of VFTC and VIA, respectively); (ii) has sole voting power with respect to 1,499,166 of such common shares; (iii) has shared voting power with respect to 673,03,832 of such common shares; and (v) has shared dispositive power with respect to 1,478,585 of such common shares.
-The number of shares reported as beneficially owned by Vanguard in Vanguard's Schedule 13G/A includes 39,981,767 common shares, representing 7.56% of our outstanding common stock, that Vanguard Specialized Funds-Vanguard REIT Index Fund ("Vanguard REIT Fund") separately reported as beneficially owned in a Schedule 13G/A, Vanguard REIT Fund has sole voting power with respect to all such common shares and no dispositive power with respect to any such common shares. - (3) Information regarding beneficial ownership of our common stock by entities related to BlackRock, Inc. is included herein based on a Schedule 13G/A filed with the SEC on January 25, 2017, relating to such common shares beneficially owned as of December 31, 2016.
+(1) Entities included have filed a Schedule 13G representing that the shares of common stock they are reporting were acquired and are held in the ordinary course of business, were not acquired and are not held for the purpose of or with the effect of changing or influencing the control of Prologis and were not acquired and are not held in connection with or as a participant in any transaction having such purpose or effect.

+- (2) Information regarding beneficial ownership of our common stock by The Vanguard Group, Inc. ("Vanguard"), Vanguard Fiduciary Trust Company ("VFTC"), a wholly owned subsidiary of Vanguard, and Vanguard Investments Australia, Ltd. ("VIA"), a wholly owned subsidiary of Vanguard, is included herein based on a Schedule 13G/A filed with the SEC on February 13, 2017, relating to such common shares beneficially owned as of December 31, 2016.
+Such report provides that Vanguard: (i) is the beneficial owner of all such common shares (680,110 and 1,617,531 of such common shares are beneficially owned as a result of its ownership of VFTC and VIA, respectively); (ii) has sole voting power with respect to 1,499,166 of such common shares; (iii) has shared voting power with respect to 557,061 of such common shares; (iv) has sole dispositive power with respect to 73,303,832 of such common shares; and (v) has shared dispositive power with respect to 1,478,585 of such common shares.
+The number of shares reported as beneficially owned by Vanguard's Schedule 13G/A filed with the SEC on February 13, 2017.
+According to Vanguard REIT Fund's Schedule 13G/A, Vanguard REIT Fund "S Schedule 13G/A filed with the SEC on February 13, 2017.
+According to Vanguard REIT Fund's Schedule 13G/A, Vanguard REIT Fund has sole voting power with respect to all such common shares and no dispositive power with respect to any such - (3) Information regarding beneficial ownership of our common stock by entities related to BlackRock, Inc. is included herein based on a Schedule 13G/A filed with the SEC on January 25, 2017, relating to such common shares beneficially owned as of December 31, 2016.
 Such report provides that BlackRock Inc.: (i) is the beneficial owner of all such common shares and has sole dispositive power with respect to all such common shares and (ii) has sole voting power with respect to 43,855,806 of such common shares. - (4) Information regarding the beneficial ownership of our common stock by entities related to Cohen & Steers, Inc. is included herein based on a Schedule 13G filed with the SEC on February 14, 2017, relating to such common shares beneficially owned as of December 31, 2016.
 Such report provides that Cohen & Steers, Inc. is the beneficial owner of all such common shares and has shared dispositive and voting power with respect to all such common shares. - (5) Information regarding the beneficial ownership of our common stock by entities related to State Street Corporation is included herein based on a Schedule 13G filed with the SEC on February 8, 2017, relating to such common shares beneficially owned as of December 31, 2016.
 Such report provides that State Street Corporation is the beneficial owner of all such common shares and has shared dispositive and voting power with respect to all such common shares.